SmartOffice-Legends/pet-health-care/README.md

 - `npm install`
 - `npm start && npm test`

-:warning: For more clear result's you need to [Angular CLI](https://angular.io/)
+:warning: For more clear results, you need to [Angular CLI](https://angular.io/)

 If you are trouble with your node enviroment, We suggest [Node Version Manager](https://github.com/nvm-sh/nvm)